Mechanism Design for Value Maximizers: Conclusion

 \section{Conclusion}

-The standard philosophy in theory is that no model will be perfect, but careful analysis of a simple model can be quite insightful.
-In mechanism design, it is typically taken for granted that a simple quasilinear model is the natural starting point for modeling any selfish agent.
-However, we suggest that an alternative model in which agents maximize value with minimal price sensitivity is also important.
-In particular, we argue that this model seems to be a substantially better fit for advertisers.
+The standard philosophy in theory work is that no model will be perfect, but careful analysis of a simple model can generate insights.
+In mechanism design, it is typically taken for granted that a simple quasilinear utility is the natural starting point for modeling any selfish agent.
+However, motivated by an abundance of anecdotes and experience with bidding behavior in industry, we suggest that an alternative model in which agents maximize value with minimal price sensitivity is also important.
+While our model behaves poorly in certain extremes, it is a simple model that captures a fundamental type of behavior.